Pipeline

 Events are specific activities that trigger the execution of a workflow.
 Common events include:

-- Manual Trigger: Manually start a workflow via the GitCode interface or API.
+- Manual trigger: Start the workflow manually through the GitCode interface or API.

-Jobs are execution units within a workflow, containing a series of steps executed in sequence.
-Each job runs on an independent runner (Runner).
-Steps can be shell scripts or custom actions (Actions), and data can be shared between steps.
-Dependencies can be set between jobs to ensure certain jobs only run after others have completed.
+A job is an execution unit within a workflow, containing a set of steps executed in sequence.
+Each job runs on a separate runner (Runner), and steps can be shell scripts or custom actions (Action).
+You can share data between steps.
+Dependencies can be set between jobs to ensure certain jobs run only after other jobs complete.

 For example, you can configure the following jobs:

-- Build Job: Compile code and generate executable files.
+- Build job: Compile the code and generate executable files.

-- Package Job: Package the build results into deployable images or files.
+- Package job: Package the build result into deployable images or files.

-Actions are reusable extensions available on the GitCode platform for executing complex but common tasks.
-By using actions, you can reduce repetitive code in your workflow files and simplify process configurations.
-GitCode provides several built-in actions, such as:
+An action is a reusable extension on the GitCode platform used to perform complex but common tasks.
+By using actions, you can reduce repetitive code in the workflow file and simplify the process configuration.
+GitCode provides various built-in actions, such as:

 - checkout-action: Pull code from GitCode.

-You can write your own actions or find suitable ones in the GitCode plugin marketplace.
+You can write your own actions or search for suitable ones in the GitCode plugin market.

-Runners are servers that execute workflows.
-Each time a workflow is triggered, GitCode assigns a brand new virtual machine runner for each job.
-Each runner can run one job at a time.
-GitCode provides Euler (EulerOS) runners by default, ensuring that each job runs in an isolated and clean environment.
+A runner is a server that executes the pipeline.
+When a pipeline is triggered, GitCode assigns a new virtual machine runner for each job, and each runner can run one job at a time.
+GitCode provides the Euler (EulerOS) runner by default, ensuring each job runs in an independent and clean environment.

 Creating a Pipeline